HMS Unicorn’s annual exhibition programme is designed for visitors of all ages and interests.

 Scroll down to discover some of our past and present exhibitions.

-Mermaids & Merpeople: A Maritime Mystery
+Past exhibition: Mermaids & Merpeople: A Maritime Mystery

-Curated in partnership with Dr Charles Paxton, Research Fellow at the University of St Andrews.
+This exhibition has been curated in partnership with Dr Charles Paxton, Research Fellow at the University of St Andrews.

-The Arctic Convoys of World War Two
+Past Exhibition: The Arctic Convoys of World War Two

 Curated in partnership with the Russian Arctic Convoys Club (RACC), this exhibition commemorates the veterans of the Arctic Convoys and the 75th anniversary of the end of the Second World War.